AdobeDocs/app-builder/src/pages/resources/debugging/lesson2.md

 You can debug your UI code in the `web-src` folder in the same way as [debugging action code](lesson2.md).
 However, almost every browser comes with handy built-in debugging capabilities, you should leverage these to get the most out of it.

-Below is an example ran on Firefox test.
+Below is an example ran on Firefox.

 ![debugger-ui](./assets/debugger-ui.png)